 You can listen to Tanya discuss that undertaking with her mentor, sculptor David Nash, in the BBC Radio 4 show Pursuit of Beauty: a celebration of slow art which features both Tanya’s mile of writing and Nash’s forty-year old living sculpture Ash Dome.

-Since her first performance piece, Tanya has been a writer-in-residence at many other extraordinary locations, including the Jan Michalski Foundation in Switzerland and Virginia Woolf’s garden on the Sussex Downs.
+Following that first performance piece, Tanya was welcomed as a writer-in-residence at many other extraordinary locations, including the Jan Michalski Foundation in Switzerland, the iconic Grade II-listed cliffside artists’ cabin at Bucks Mill National Trust, and Virginia Woolf’s garden on the Sussex Downs.

 “A mile of writing.
 What patience it would take.
 What nerve.
 To be a woman in middle age, taking up space, claiming attention.
 Making an exhibition of myself.
 What Mother said I must never, ever do.
 Beyond the pale.
 Outside the fenced enclosure; into disrepute.
 Could it be done?
 What might it do to my life if I tried?”